-Qualifications - B.Com, CA
+Qualifications - B.Com,

 Mr Dowland was appointed Director and CFO of Australis on 12 November 2015.
 Prior to this appointment Mr Dowland was a founding director of Aurora Oil & Gas Limited (Aurora) appointed in February 2005.
 Mr Dowland held the position of Finance Director of Aurora from 10 November 2010 until the acquisition of Aurora by Baytex Energy Australia Pty Ltd in June 2014.
-He has over 30 years corporate finance and management experience in the oil and gas industry having previously held director or senior management or advisory positions in Australian, Canadian and UKlisted companies with operations in the UK, Russia, Azerbaijan, Indonesia, Australia and New Zealand.
-Mr. Dowland is a qualified Chartered Accountant.
+He has over 30 years corporate finance and management experience in the oil and gas industry having previously held director or senior management or advisory positions in Australian, Canadian and UK-listed companies with operations in the UK, Russia, Azerbaijan, Indonesia, Australia and New Zealand.

-Former directorships with Australian listed public companies within the last three years
+Former directorships with Australian listed public companies within the last three years None